 - Girls between the ages of 8 and 13 are welcome to register!

-"Girl Power!" is a full-day, week-long summer day camp, held at the University of Wisconsin-Marathon County June 26-30, 2017!
-Girl Power Camp is a week of team-focused, project-based activities focused on creating friendships and introducing girls to fun new activities.
+"Girl Power!" is a full-day, week-long summer day camp, held at the University of Wisconsin Stevens Point at Wausau campus.
+The Girl Power Camp is a week of team-focused, project-based activities focused on creating friendships and introducing girls to fun new activities.

 This new program will provide a week of team-focused, project based activities focused on creating friendships and introducing girls to fun new activities including animal care, science, music and the outdoors.
 For more information, visit Girl Power Camp.